-Your blog post is written and ready to be published.
+Your blog post is written and ready to be published on WordPress.
 Bravo.
 The time-consuming part is done.
 Next step?
-Publishing the content on your website.
+Posting the content to your website.
 Just like the keyword research we put into writing the blog post, it’s important to follow best SEO practices when publishing your post on your WordPress site.

 1. Make sure your headline/title is catchy

+The first stop on our WordPress blog post checklist is a big one.
 Is your post something people will actually want to read?
+With the fast-paced nature of scrolling through the internet, your title needs to stand out enough to grab someone’s attention.
 Ask yourself: how can you level up a notch and create a more enticing blog post title?

 The following tools will help you create more effective headlines: